EvidenceNOW: The National Evaluation Team

 Strategies for Disseminating Study Findings and Lessons Learned

-The national evaluation team is disseminating EvidenceNOW activities and findings through a range of communications strategies, including an interactive Web site, multi-media Webinars, press releases, blogging and vlogging, and academic and professional publications and conferences.
+The national evaluation team is disseminating EvidenceNOW activities and findings through a range of communications strategies, including an interactive website, multimedia webinars, blogs, and academic and professional publications and conferences.

-- The national evaluation team has seven manuscripts that are currently in development, and it is actively seeking collaborators from among the EvidenceNOW cooperatives.
+- The national evaluation team works with collaborators from across the EvidenceNOW Cooperatives, and has eleven manuscripts that are currently in development, and two published papers.

 Meeting EvidenceNOW Challenges